Bhanu3487/WRF-setup/README.md

 ## Run Simulation

 1. **Using Docker**
-   If using Docker, the `scripts` folder is already present.
+   If using Docker, the 'run_test.sh' file is already present.
 Proceed to step 3.

 2. **Without Docker**
-   If not using Docker, download the `scripts` folder to the same directory level as `WRF` and `WPS`.
+   If not using Docker, download the 'env_var.sh', 'data.sh' and 'run_test.sh' file to the same directory level as `WRF` and `WPS`. namelist.wps in /WPS and namelist.input in /WRF/test/em_real are already matching with the ones provided in the repository for Hurricane Matthew.

+'env_var.sh' needs to be run first, it sets the necessary paths and sources them to bashrc.
+Then run data.sh which downloads the necessary Terrestrial data files required by geogrid, it takes up 28GB and approx. 40 minutes to run.
+These 2 steps need to be done only once in your environment.

 3. **Navigate to the `scripts` directory**
    ```bash